Hoyasumii/bee-movie/README.md

 She's so nice.
 And she's a florist!

 Oh, no!
-You're dating a human f
+You're dating a human fl